harisont/arre/README.md

 # Arré
-A collection of quick-and-dirty Python script to download and transcribe [trials from the Radio Radicale archives](https://www.radioradicale.it/processi).
+A collection of quick-and-dirty Python script to download and transcribe [trials from the Radio Radicale archives](https://www.radioradicale.it/processi) (feel free to skip the rambling and go directly to [the practicalities](#dependencies)).

 ## Goals and design philosophy
 This is a holiday NLP project I started because of my mother and my cousin's desire to make a high-quality transcription of my grandfather's interventions in a few trials that were important for the history of Italy without spending the rest of their lives manually transcribing every single word.